-Implementation of a water animation for the ZX Spectrum using Sinclair BASIC and “rotating UDGs”, including machine code version.
+An implementation of a water animation for the ZX Spectrum using Sinclair BASIC and “rotating UDGs”, including a machine code version.

-A while ago now I saw a thread on Twitter featuring a very nice pixel water animation and some great information about how it was done, which could be downloaded as a .png.
-Since then I’ve wanted to have a go at using it for the ZX Spectrum because the complexity of the super-smooth movement is all within the five frames of animation so should hopefully work very well.
+A while ago I saw a thread on Twitter featuring a very nice pixel water animation and some great information about how it was done.
+It could be downloaded as a .png, and since then I have wanted to have a go at using it on the ZX Spectrum.
+All the complexity of the super smooth movement is contained within the five frames of animation, so it felt like something that might work surprisingly well.

-I also saw a nice trick recently in the Animated ALex discord describing a water effect created by “rotating UDGs”.
-That is, POKEing a system variable which contains the start location of User Defined Graphics so that the same UDGs could be PRINTed to the screen but rotated by cycling this value, simulating moving waves in an ocean.
+I also saw a nice trick recently in the Animated Alex Discord about a water effect created by “rotating UDGs”.
+In other words, you POKE a system variable that contains the start location of the User Defined Graphics so that the same UDGs can be PRINTed to the screen but rotated by cycling that value, which simulates waves moving across the ocean.
 Credit goes to WhatHoSnorkers for this.

-Basically, if you have a 16x16 tile represented by "ABCD" then shifting the system variable by 4*8 bytes i.e. 32 animates that tile to "EFGH" when it’s redrawn.
-This could be cycled using a FOR loop or the line LET offset = offset + 32 AND offset < 127 then POKE 23675, offset + 88 for the 5 frames.
-I have attempted this in Sinclair BASIC and then with some machine code, both versions using this UDG rotation trick.
+Basically, if you have a 16x16 tile represented by "ABCD", then shifting the system variable by 4*8 bytes, i.e., 32, animates that tile to "EFGH" when it is redrawn.
+This can be cycled using a FOR loop or the line LET offset = offset + 32 AND offset < 127, then POKE 23675, offset + 88, for the five frames.
+I tried this first in Sinclair BASIC and then in machine code, with both versions using the same UDG rotation trick.

 Talk is cheap, show me the code.

 I managed to split up the .png and convert it into Z80 defb statements using a combination of ImageMagick and some custom code rolled into a .exe that became part of the build pipeline.
-It’s very rough and ready and so I’ve only included the .exe but I will open source it once I tidy it up and make it configurable for any size .png and any number of frames.
-I then re-used a powershell script I created for my last project to convert this into DATA statements so that it could be included in the BASIC listing.
+It is all very rough and ready, so I have only included the .exe for now, but I will open source it once I have tidied it up and made it configurable for any size of .png and any number of frames.
+I then reused a PowerShell script from my last project to convert this into DATA statements so it could be included in the BASIC listing.

-It worked!
-But it was also very “choppy” if you excuse the pun.
-I am generally trying to keep things BASIC-y so I did try to resolve this using something known as the DEFADD trick but as I went down this route it felt a bit like Yak Shaving in this case.
-I do want to try this at some point but I decided to create a machine code version instead.
-This still used the UDG rotation trick and POKEing the system variable lets you switch between UDG banks or even the default character set so the machine code routine can also display normal text.
+It worked, but it was also very “choppy”, if you will excuse the pun.
+I am generally trying to keep things BASIC-y, so I did try to improve it using something known as the DEFADD trick, but at that point it started to feel a bit like yak shaving.
+I still want to come back to that, but for now I decided to build a machine code version instead.
+This still uses the UDG rotation trick, and POKEing the system variable lets you switch between UDG banks, or even the default character set, so the machine code routine can also display normal text.
 Useful!

-This time I didn’t convert the machine code routine into DATA statements but used the BASIC listing as a loader for the pasmo generated .tap file, and catenating the .tap files in the build pipeline “just works”.
-It also uses a screen buffer which is fully populated before calling LDIR to quickly flush the data to the screen to minimise choppiness as much as possible.
-This takes up a fair chunk of memory (6144 bytes) so is probably something you wouldn’t do for anything other than a small demo, but I wanted to give the speccy the best chance possible.
-It still does flicker in fact because the time it takes to copy 6144 bytes using LDIR is longer than the time between screen refreshes or interrupts.
+This time I did not convert the machine code routine into DATA statements.
+Instead, I used the BASIC listing as a loader for the pasmo-generated .tap file, and concatenating the .tap files in the build pipeline “just works”.
+It also uses a screen buffer that is fully populated before calling LDIR to flush the data to the screen as quickly as possible and reduce choppiness.
+This takes up a fair chunk of memory, 6144 bytes, so it is probably not something you would do for anything other than a small demo, but I wanted to give the Speccy the best chance possible.
+It still flickers, because the time it takes to copy 6144 bytes with LDIR is longer than the time between screen refreshes, or interrupts.
 Oh well.

-The zmakebas vesion, which doesn’t included the appended DATA statements for the UDGs but is more readable is as follows.
+The zmakebas version, which does not include the appended DATA statements for the UDGs but is more readable, is as follows.

 @begin: